National Capital Commission: National Capital Commission (1959–present)

 In 1958, Parliament passed the National Capital Act, which established the National Capital Region as well as a new National Capital Commission (NCC) to succeed the FDC as responsible for bringing Gréber's plan into reality.
 The replacement of the FDC came as result of it having repeatedly failed to convince municipal governments to cooperate in planning efforts regarding the National Capital Region.

 The National Capital Region was expanded to a total of 4,660 sqkm of land on both sides of the Ottawa River; for one thing, the NCC acquired the funds to purchase lands to create the Greenbelt.
 The National Capital Act gave, and continues to give, the NCC statutory authority to implement its plans, an authority confirmed by the Supreme Court of Canada's ruling in Munro v National Capital Commission.

 After the 2006 elections, the Government of Canada asked for a formal review of the mandate of the NCC.
 A panel conducting the review, in its report, suggested that the NCC needed more money and should become more transparent.

-In 2018, the federal Canada announced CA$55 million in funding to support critical repair and maintenance of NCC's major infrastructure assets.
+In 2018, the Government of Canada announced CA$55 million in funding to support critical repair and maintenance of NCC's major infrastructure assets.
 In 2020, the NCC secured $52.4 million in funding towards some of its most significant assets.

+Assets

+The NCC is responsible for managing and maintaining several assets in the Capital Region.

+Scenic parkways

+The NCC operates 90 kilometers of scenic parkways through Ottawa and NCC parks in Gatineau.